JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Queries/README.md

   1. SQL
   2. Excel
   3. Tableau
-- SQL leads demand by a large margin, underscoring its importance in the field.
+- SQL and Excel lead demand by a large margin, underscoring their importance in the field.

 ---

 ## 4️⃣ **[Query: What are the top SKILLS based on salary?](./4_top_paying_skills.sql)**

 ### 📊 **Analysis:**
-This query identifies the skills associated with the highest average salaries, highlighting niche competencies that could lead to higher earning potential.
+This query identifies the skills associated with the **highest average salaries**, highlighting niche competencies that could lead to higher earning potential.

 ### ⚙️ **Methodology:**
 - **Data Sources**: Salary data and skill mentions in job postings.